-To qualify for the award of BSc Honours Computer Networks and Communications, a student must:
+To qualify for the award of BSc Honours Computer Systems Engineering, a student must have:

-- obtained at least 360 credits including: - a minimum of 120 credits at Level 4 or higher, of which no more than 15 shall be condoned; and - passed a minimum of 120 credits at credit Level 5 or higher; and - passed a minimum of 120 credits at credit Level 6 or higher. - attempted modules with a maximum value of 330 credits at credit Levels 5 and 6; and - satisfied the requirements contained within any course specific regulations for the relevant course scheme.
+- obtained at least 360 credits including: - passed 75 credits at credit Level 4 or higher and achieved at least a condoned credit in each of the remaining modules worth 45 credits at Level 4; and - passed a minimum of 120 Credits at credit Level 5 or higher; and - passed a minimum of 120 credits at credit Level 6 or higher. - attempted modules with a maximum value of 330 credits at credit Levels 5 and 6; and - satisfied the requirements contained within any course specific regulations for the relevant course scheme.